TRUMP NATIONAL DORAL MIAMI (305-592-2000)

 plays slightly downhill on the approach to a well bunkered green complex.

-The Red Course is one of 5 championship courses at the Doral Golf Resort and Spa.
+The Red Course is one of 5 championship courses at the Trump National Doral Miami.
 Upscale accommodations and resort amenities including a full

 service spa, swimming pools, workout facilities, and fine and casual dining are available on the 650 landscaped acres.
 A double ended driving range and 3